Young Adam (film): Plot

-In the past, Joe and Cathie reunite on the waterfront and have sex beneath a parked truck.
-She reveals she is two months pregnant with his child, and when Joe nonchalantly begins to walk away, she runs after him, trips, and falls into the water while dressed only in her petticoat.
-Joe makes no move to rescue her and, when she fails to surface, he panics and runs away.
+In the past, on the waterfront, Cathy reveals she is two months pregnant with Joe's child.
+This causes an argument between them, in which Cathy reveals she has been seeing another man, a plumber called Dan.
+When Joe begins to walk off, she runs after him, when she reaches for his arm to hold and he withdraws it, she trips and falls into the cold water while dressed only in her petticoat.
+Joe stays on the embankment, repeating her name several times, but making no move to rescue her and when she fails to surface, he panics, disposes of her belongings, and runs away.